cysouw/diathesis/text/c07_participle.md

 - *sein + Partizip* Perfect (see [@sec:participles-sein-perfect])
 :::

+Normally (except for the *haben/sein* Perfekt), when the light verb is in the *Präsens*, then the construction has present/future time reference [@next a].
+Alternatively, when the light verb is marked as *Präteritum*, then the construction has past time reference and implies completion [@next b].
+The time reference of perfect-oriented constructions works slightly different.
+When the light verb is in the *Präsens* then the resulting state is still in effect at the time of utterance [@nnext a].
+In contrast, with the light verb in the *Präteritum* the resulting state has come to an end [@nnext b].

 ::: ex
-- Das Auto wird morgen repariert. /
+- Das Auto wird morgen repariert. \
   (↦ Das Auto is noch nicht fertig.)
-- Das Auto wurde gestern repariert. /
+- Das Auto wurde gestern repariert. \
   (↦ Das Auto ist fertig.)
 :::

 ::: ex
-- Die Tür ist seit gestern geöffnet. /
+- Die Tür ist seit gestern geöffnet. \
   (↦ Die Tür ist immer noch offen.)
-- Die Tür war seit gestern geöffnet. /
+- Die Tür war seit gestern geöffnet. \
   (↦ Die Tür ist nicht mehr offen.)
 :::

 The temporal interpretation of the *haben/sein + Partizip* Perfect is the exception to the basic regularities as stated above.
 There is a lot of fluidity in the temporal interpretation of the Perfect, with much dialectal variation, ongoing change, and idiosyncratic diversity [cf. @fischer2020].
 Most importantly though, while the constructions are traditionally called *Perfekt* in the German grammatical tradition, they are always tense-oriented [@next a,b].
-Individual verbs like *fliehen* 'to flee' allow for a perfect orientation [@next d], but this option appears to be completely dependent on the specific lexical semantics of the verb.
-Differently from all other tense-oriented constructions, with the light verb in the *Präsens* the Perfect has past time reference.
-With the light verb in the *Präteritum* the time-reference remains past, though there is an additional implication of the completion of the process [@nnext].
+Individual verbs like *fliehen* 'to flee' also allow for a perfect orientation [@next d], but this option appears to be completely dependent on the specific lexical semantics of the verb.

 ::: ex
 - Ich habe gestern (*morgen) geblutet. \
 - Der Gefangene ist gestern (*morgen) geflohen.
 - ^* Ich habe seit drei Tage geblutet. \
-- ^?
-Der Gefangene ist seit drei Tagen geflohen.
+- ^^?^ Der Gefangene ist seit drei Tagen geflohen.
 :::

+Differently from all other tense-oriented constructions, with the light verb in the *Präsens* the Perfect has past time reference.
+With the light verb in the *Präteritum* the time-reference remains past, though there is an additional implication of the completion of the process [@next].

 ::: ex
 - Ich hatte gestern geblutet. \